Spencer Torkelson Player Props: Tigers vs. Diamondbacks

 Spencer Torkelson At The Plate

-- In 35.6% of his games this season, Torkelson has had at least one RBI.
-He's picked up more than one in 6.8% and driven in three or more of his team's runs in one contest.
+- Torkelson has picked up an RBI in 35.0% of his games this season, with two or more RBI in 6.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.